erkr/PowerRequestWrapper/readme.md

 ## Two usage options:

-* Interactivemode: call PowerRequestWrapper without a command (option -c).
+* **Interactive mode**: call PowerRequestWrapper without a command (no option -c).
 PowerRequestWrapper will open a pop-up dialog.
 The lock will be released when you close that dialog
-* Wrapper mode: call PowerRequestWrapper with a command.
+* **Wrapper mode**: call PowerRequestWrapper with a command (use option -c).
 PowerRequestWrapper will create a process for the command. and wait till the process is clossed to release the lock.
 When everything works as expected, an option -n can be used to run without a console window.
 Only do that once it is wori=king, because you don't see any messages from PowerRequestWrapper anymore